-Out the main entrance and off to the right of lobby you’ll find Samawati Springs Pool.
-A tranquil oasis within the savanna, you can relax with a drink from the poolside lounge or have a wild time on the 128-foot waterslide into the zero entry pool.
-For the little ones (4 and under), there is Uwanja Camp with 3 different zones featuring cargo crates, bubbling geysers and animal games.
+Out the main entrance and off to the right of the lobby you’ll find Samawati Springs Pool.
+A tranquil oasis within the savanna, you can relax with a drink from the poolside lounge or have a wild time on the 128-foot waterslide into the zero-entry pool.
+For the little ones (4 and under), there is Uwanja Camp with 3 different zones featuring cargo crates, bubbling geysers, and animal games.

 Guest staying at Kidani Village are also able to enjoy the Uzima Pool at Jambo House.
 One of the larger pools on Disney property, the Uzmina zero entry pool has a 67-foot long waterslide.
 Like every great pool, there is a poolside lounge and bar.

 Kidani Village and Jambo House have arguably the best resort food options at Walt Disney World, in the DVC Duo’s option.
 The offerings range from quick-serve to signature restaurants.
 For a quick bite, we highly recommend The Mara in Jambo house.
 We enjoy the mix of familiar breakfast options with the African inspired dishes like pap and chakalaka, similar to grits.
 Yum!